yjmenezes/micmac-docker/README.md

 **How to run micmac-docker container ?**

-First you have to build the container by typing in a terminal :
+First you have to install docker and build the container by typing in a terminal :

+apt-get update && apt-get install docker-ce

+#to avoid sudo when running docker

+sudo gpasswd -a $USER docker

+source ~/.bashrc

+id

+#test docker instalation with:

+docker run hello-world

+docker run hello-world

 `docker build -t giscan/micmac git://github.com/giscan/micmac-docker`